daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Run the model on the testing data

-Then we add a method for reconstructing the testing sequences.
+Then I added a method for reconstructing the testing sequences.

 ```python
     def get_reconstructed_testing_sequences(self):